Roasted Carrot Hummus is a healthy nutrient rich dip or sandwich spread with fantastic flavor. The recipe is quite easy to make too.

 I’ve been a bit hooked on roasted carrots lately & never make any secret of my love of legumes, so combining the two is a marriage made in heaven in my book.
-I had 2 cans of chick peas on hand and a few carrots in the back of the veggie bin, so I figured I would try making a recipe for Roasted Carrot Hummus.
+Since I had 2 cans of chick peas on hand and a few carrots in the back of the veggie bin, a roasted carrot hummus recipe was soon in the works.

 - 1/2 pound carrots